Renegades Rising: Mouse

 Below the Hole were the miners.
 They lived in long straight tunnels that radiated out from where the Hole met the mine shafts.
 She had no idea where the miners slept.
 The mine shaft was where the sparklies were found.
 The miners would not welcome her either.

-Her only option left to consider was DL-6 which was above the Hole.
+Her only option left to consider was DL-6, which was above the Hole.
 She’d heard that DL-6 was the bottom level of a series of caverns constructed long ago when the Earth’s surface had become unlivable.

-The main access to DL-6 was through a door which led to a tunnel between DL-6 and the Hole.
+The main access to DL-6 was through a door that led to a tunnel between DL-6 and the Hole.
 Darius’s men guarded the tunnel.
-The door between the DL-6 and the Hole was usually just slightly open.
+The door between DL-6 and the Hole was usually just slightly open.
 Tales said if the door ever closed, the door could never be opened again.

 She knew a secret way through the natural cavern to get there.
-DL-6 was the one place that Darius would not be able to find her.
-Since the people of the Hole and DL-6 rarely communicated.
+DL-6 was the one place that Darius would not be able to find her, since the people of the Hole and DL-6 rarely communicated.
 Even though she didn’t know a soul who lived there, DL-6 offered the best chance for her to survive.

 That decided, she gave herself a moment to grieve the loss of her home.
 Not because she would miss Darius, but because she had worked so hard to make it livable.
 She tucked the floor file that she had used to round off the sharp stone edges in the main room and sleeping corner into her belt.
-She took one of the three layers of bat furs that covered the sleeping area.
+She took one of the three layers of bat fur blankets that covered the sleeping area.
 The sheets of bat guano sat in a box next to the little stove that kept the place warm.
 Behind the stove was a panel that led to a tiny pantry.
 She’d processed the bat meat and the algae herself.
 That small stockpile of food had taken years to amass.

 Lastly, she lifted the stone top that hid the map and book she had.
-The map showed the deep-levels and everything in between.
+The map showed the deep-levels (DL) and everything in between.
 She kept it because the straight lines and intricate details made her want to believe in the other levels.

 Her mom had taught her to read in secret.
-The cover said ‘Aesop’s Fables’.
-The book’s tattered edges and the picture of the turtle with a fox and the ribbon at the end of a race warmed her.
+The cover said Aesop’s Fables.
+The book’s tattered edges and the picture of the turtle with a fox and the ribbon earned at the end of a race warmed her.
 She’d read it hundreds of times over the years.
-Whenever she needed to feel connected to her Mom, she read it.
+Whenever she needed to feel connected to her mom, she read it.

-Learning to read and surviving the last few years hadn’t been easy.
+Surviving the last few years hadn’t been easy.

 Enough.
-The sooner she left the better the odds of her not getting caught and thrown off the edge.
+The sooner she left, the better the odds of her not getting caught and thrown off the edge.

-She opened the door and walked onto the ledge.
-The soft blue-green glow of the glow worms gave her enough light to see by.
-It had been easy enough to encourage them to live by the door.
-Just above the door in the shadow, she pulled out her go-bag.
 The bag had a change of clothing, dried food, knives, and rope.
 She tucked the book and map in a special pocket in her bag.
-Darius would miss the knife more than her.
+Darius would miss the eating knife more than her.

 Amber turned and stared across the Hole.
 Pinpoints of light marked the small caves that dotted the vertical walls.
-Some families had encouraged glow worms to live around the door for extra light.
+Some families had encouraged glowworms to live around the door for extra light.
 Other caves had small torches that could be lit.

 Amber climbed down the rope ladder to the next shelf.
 She followed the shelf until it became too narrow.
-Then she turned toward the wall and reached up to the hand holds she’d made.
-She side-stepped along the wall.
+Then she turned toward the wall and reached up to the handholds she’d made.
+She sidestepped along the wall.
 The rough stone brushed across her belly.
-The darkness loomed around her.
-A constant companion with the thought of falling.
-She stepped-sideways until her legs and arms ached and her fingers stiffened.
+The darkness loomed around her, which felt like a constant companion with the thought of falling.
+She skirted along the edge until her legs and arms ached and her fingers stiffened.

 She had no choice now.
 Not if she wanted to live.
 Survival meant going to a place few people from the Hole went.
 DL-6 wasn’t exactly forbidden, but it was looked down upon by the Hole residents.
 There was sickness there and different rules.
 She’d at least have a chance.
 Probably.

 Her mom’s silly song entered her mind.
 She only sang it when she was alone.
 The words made no sense.
-She had once tried to sing it to her adopted mom, but she’d been shushed.
+She had once tried to sing it to her adopted mom, but Amber’d been shushed.

 “The only songs you should sing are about survival and things you need to know,” the woman had scolded.